 One of my favorite things to order in Mexican restaurants is chilaquiles.
 I love eating tortilla chips in general, but there’s something about eating chips smothered in either a red chile sauce or salsa verde that makes the dish so comforting.
-I was making chilaquiles at home the other day, and wanted to make it spicier by adding gochujang that I had in my fridge.
+The other day, I was cooking chilaquiles and wanted to make it spicier by adding gochujang that I kept in my fridge.
 I was pleasantly surprised by how well the sweet and spicy flavors of gochujang complimented the red chile sauce of the chilaquiles.

 If you’ve never had gochujang before, let me tell you, it is fantastic on anything.
 This spicy and sweet Korean fermented red chili paste is often used in bibimpap and tteokbokki.
 Because the sauce is fermented, gochujang will keep in your fridge for a while—between 1 to 2 years.
 I also like using it stir-fried dishes, like my kimchi fried rice and tteokbokki-inspired spicy stir fried rice cakes.